Reality Index

 Methodology disclosures

 This is the most ambitious composite in the Reality Index project.
 Several methodology choices are worth flagging honestly so they can be examined and critiqued.
-The sensitivity analysis page shows what the headline rate looks like under five different defensible weighting methodologies — the gap exists under every one, ranging from 29% to 61%.
+The weighting explorer shows what the headline rate looks like under several defensible weighting schemes — 2024 CES, PCE, and others.
+The gap persists under every one; only its size depends on the weighting choice.

 A standing commitment.
 Reality Index is built to be as accurate as possible, not as accurate as it is today.
 If we identify a more rigorous data source, a methodology improvement, or a measurement error — whether through our own continued research, reviewer feedback, or critique from readers — we will publish the update, announce the change in /news, and revise the affected pages with a timestamped methodology note.
 The goal is to be the most honest reference number for what inflation has actually cost American families, which requires being willing to revise the methodology when revision is warranted.